-Below is a description of ways in which we will practice sustainable agriculture at 50 Winthrop St. If you have any further questions, please contact our farm manager, Brittany Sidway:firstname.lastname@example.org
+Below is a description of ways in which we will practice sustainable agriculture at 50 Winthrop St. If you have any further questions, please contact our Farm Manager, Katie Bekel.

-We will be working in our first years to improve the quality of our soil through the addition of composted food waste, manures, leaf mulches and organically certified amendments to increase the levels of nitrogen, phosphorous, potassium and micronutrients in our soil.
+We are constantly working to improve the quality of our soil through the addition of composted food waste, manures, leaf mulches and organically certified amendments to increase the levels of nitrogen, phosphorous, potassium and micronutrients in our soil.
 Soil is like a living organism, and when healthy will produce the most delicious, nutritious, and productive fruits and vegetables.

-Last year we planted oats, field peas, rye and hairy vetch as cover crops to add nutrients to our soil and prevent erosion during the winter.
-These cover crops will be turned into the soil in the spring providing valuable and accessible nutrients to our 2013 crops.
+Each year we plant a variety of soil building cover crops such as oats, field peas, rye, clover, buckwheat, and hairy vetch to add nutrients to our soil and prevent erosion during the winter.
+These cover crops will be turned into the soil in the spring providing valuable and accessible nutrients to the next season's crops.
 We will continue to use cover crops whenever possible to improve the quality of our soil.

 Pesticides, Herbicides, Fungicides and Fertilizers

-Although we are not pursuing organic certification this season, we have read the organic standards and will minimize our environmental impact by using no chemical pesticides, herbicides, fungicides or fertilizers.
-We believe the costs of synthetic chemical use in agriculture outweigh the benefits (mainly higher yields) and will attempt to use preventative measures such as crop rotation, floating row covers and inter-cropping to keep pests away.
+Although we are not currently pursuing organic certification, we are familiar with the organic standards and will minimize our environmental impact by using no chemical pesticides, herbicides, fungicides or fertilizers.
+We believe the costs of synthetic chemical use in agriculture outweigh the benefits (mainly higher yields) and will attempt to use preventative measures such as crop rotation, floating row covers, and inter-cropping to keep pests away.

 If there is a pest infestation we will consider the use of organically certified pesticides, derived from natural sources that target only specific pests.
 If there is an infestation or disease that cannot be remedied using organic methods, we will remove the plant material from the field and accept the loss of that crop for that season.

 We will never use herbicides of any kind.
-We will use manual methods (hoeing and hand weeding) to control weed pressure in the field.
+We will use manual methods (hoeing and hand weeding) and mechanical cultivation with our small cultivating tractor, to control weed pressure in the field.

 We will use certified organic seeds when they are available, and if a viable source of organic seed is not available for a certain crop, we will purchase the conventional variety from New England seed companies that supply organic seed.

-We will NEVER knowling purchase or grow genetically modified (GMO) seeds.
+We will NEVER knowingly purchase or grow genetically modified (GMO) seeds.

-The farm will use one or two small, diesel tractors to do most of the preparation and cultivating this season.
-We will make every effort to use the tractors as efficiently as possible.
+The farm primarily uses two small diesel tractors to do most of the field preparation and cultivating.
+We make every effort to use the tractors as efficiently as possible.

 Ask Your Farmer

-MCFI encourages all community members to ask questions about how their food is grown.
-Please feel free to contact our farm manager, at any time, with questions about our farm and the way we grow food.
+MCF encourages all community members to ask questions about how their food is grown.
+Please feel free to contact our Farm Manager, Katie, at any time, with questions about our farm and the way we grow food.
 You can reach her at: email@example.com.